 How can you secure the employee access?

-The number of applications an employee would need are numerous.
+The number of applications an employee would need is numerous.
 They are used on different devices and while every application is different, some are web applications, some are native applications, and some are cloud applications.
-How can you secure as many applications on multiple devices?
+So, how can you shield employees’ applications efficiently?

-Typically, securing employee access can be done is 2 ways; some companies opt for conventional solutions and some turn to the new-age solutions.
+Typically, employee application shielding can be done in 2 ways; some companies opt for conventional solutions and some turn to the new-age solutions.

-The process of securing the accesses conventionally is quite a manual process, and ideally suits only a small organization that has countable number of employees.
+The conventional process of application shielding is quite a manual process, and ideally suits only a small organization that has a countable number of employees.
 Conventional security solutions include the following processes –

 Individual monitoring of the access